reegodev/vue-screen/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 **Version**
-Specify vue-screen version, ie: `1.5.6`
+Specify vue-screen version, ie: `2.1.0`

 **Config**
-Insert your screen config
+Specify the config used in `useScreen` `useGrid` or via plugin initialization.

 **Reproduction link**
 Insert a reproduction link.
 We suggest using Codesandbox or Stackblitz.